File: the hypocrisy of sales in fashion

 View of an Inditex warehouse (Zara, Massimo Duti, Bershka, etc.)

-How can we explain that today 50% of clothes are sold at marked-down prices according to the French Fashion Institute , compared to 20% in 2003?
+How then can we explain that today 50% of clothes are sold at discounted prices according to the French Fashion Institute , compared to 20% in 2003?

-Could it be that the sales have been emptied of their substance?
-Let's investigate a little more...
+Could it be that the sales have been drained of substance?
+Let's investigate a little further...

 2. Completely WTF dates